-In this article, you will learn about the implications of the BAG ruling and the ECJ ruling on vacation forfeiture:
+In this article, you will learn about the implications of the BAG ruling and the ECJ ruling on vacation expiry:

 Why remaining vacation is important